Drive sales on autopilot with ecommerce-focused features

 Active installations: 100,000+

-Brevo started as an email tool but evolved into something bigger — CRM, chat support, and marketing automation living under one roof.
+Brevo started as an email tool but has expanded into a full customer platform with CRM, chat, and marketing automation.
 AI writes your campaigns, picks send times, and enriches contact data automatically.

 You track deals in the sales pipeline while marketing emails go out and support chats come in.
-Everything connects — purchase history appears in support tickets, and chat transcripts show up in the CRM.
+All tools share the same data — purchase history appears in support tickets, and chat conversations sync with the CRM.

 Why choose it?